xcore/sw_audio_effects/doc_quickstart/quickstart_reverb_short.rst

 #.
 Find the app_global.h header.
 At the top are the tile definitions.
    Note that on the sliceKIT Core Board there are only 2 physical tiles 0 and 1.
    To maximize the amount of memory available for the process (core) controlling the delay (``dsp_control()``), it is given it's own tile.
-All other cores are placed on the other tile.
+All other audio DSP processes use cores on the other tile.
 #.
 Find the dsp_reverb.xc file.
 The function ``dsp_control()`` handles the DSP processing for the reverb.
    It communicates with the other 3 parallel cores, via 3 channels: c_aud_dsp, c_dsp_eq, and c_dsp_gain.
    Data from these channels is buffered, and the buffers are passed to the ``use_reverb()`` function for processing.